starfi5h/DSP_Mod/DysonOrbitModifier/README.md

 ![DysonOrbitModifier Demo](https://github.com/starfi5h/DSP_Mod/blob/master/DysonOrbitModifier/DysonOrbitModifier.gif?raw=true)

 This mod let you view and change parameters of a existing orbit without deleting it.
-You can also edit parameter in configuration to make bigger dyson sphere. (unsafe)
+You can also edit parameter in configuration to make a bigger dyson sphere. (unsafe)
 Save the game before editing orbits in case of potential crush.